open-voice-interoperability/website/site/content/_index.md

 join:
   - image: img/illustrations-coffee.svg
     text: >-
-      Standards development: through third-party research and recommendations toward the global standards that will enable interoperable, accessible and data-protected AI-voice assistant search, communication, and commerce.
+      Standards Development.
+Third-party research and recommendations toward the global standards have already begun that will enable interoperable, accessible and data-protected AI-voice assistant search, communication and commerce.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
-      Industry value and awareness: identification and sharing of voice-centric value propositions and best practices across consumer-facing industries;
+      Industry Value and Awareness. identification and sharing of voice-centric value propositions and best practices across consumer-facing industries;
       serving as the source of insight and interpretation for AI-voice in consumer-facing industries.